-The state of the UK's birds 2014

-The state of the UK’s birds 2014 (SUKB), is the 15th edition of this report.
+The state of the UK's birds 2015 (SUKB) is the 16th edition of this annual report.

-It provides a one-stop shop for all the latest results from annual, periodic and one-off surveys and monitoring studies.
+It provides a one-stop shop for all the latest results from annual, periodic and one-off surveys and monitoring programmes.

-The state of the UK's birds 2014 is published by the RSPB on behalf of a coalition of NGOs - the RSPB, British Trust for Ornithology (BTO), the Wildfowl & Wetlands Trust (WWT) – and the UK Government’s statutory nature conservation agencies – Natural England (NE), Natural Resources Wales (NRW), Northern Ireland Environment Agency (NIEA), Scottish Natural Heritage (SNH) and the Joint Nature Conservation Committee (JNCC).
+SUKB 2015 is produced by a coalition of three NGOs: the Royal Society for the Protection of Birds (RSPB), the British Trust for Ornithology (BTO) and the Wildfowl & Wetlands Trust (WWT), together with the UK's statutory nature conservation bodies: the Joint Nature Conservation Committee (JNCC), Natural England (NE), Natural Resources Wales (NRW), Northern Ireland Environment Agency (NIEA) and Scottish Natural Heritage (SNH).